-This policy aims to detail the procedures and guidelines for the delivery and availability of Careers Education and Information, Advice and Guidance (CEIAG)
+This policy aims to detail the procedures and guidelines for the delivery and availability of Careers Education, Information, Advice and Guidance (CEIAG)

-The aims of the policy are:
+The aims of this policy are:

-- To set out the procedures put into place to ensure that CEIAG is delivered to National Standards. - To develop students' aspirations, self-awareness, and participation in CEIAG. - To encourage students to make good use of resources available to them so thatthey can make informed and appropriate choices throughout their school journey. - To enable staff to explore the resources available so that they are able to support students with CEIAG throughout the school. - To maintain a good working relationship between the school and outside agencies including impartial career advice providers, the National Careers service.
+- To set out the procedures put into place to ensure that CEIAG is delivered to National Standards (Careers guidance and access for education and training providers, DfE January 2023) - To develop students' aspirations, self-awareness, and participation in CEIAG. - To encourage students to make good use of resources available to them so that they can make informed and appropriate choices throughout their school journey and beyond - To enable staff to explore the resources available so that they are able to support students with CEIAG throughout the school. - To maintain a good working relationship between the school and outside agencies including impartial career advice providers, the National Careers service.
 Local College Providers, Training providers and Pupil Progression Officers from PCC. - To create mechanisms for feedback from staff and students about the delivery and availability of CEIAG, so that the procedures and delivery can be continually evaluated and improved.